3boodon/paypay/README.md

 # paypay

-PayPay is a money management app that helps you organize your financial stuff a lot more.
+PayPay is a money management app that helps you organize your daily financial stuff a lot more.

 ## Getting Started